 And so we develop this split attitude towards cancer.

-- I want to know everything and I want to know nothing.
+- We may want to know everything about our illness.
+And we want to know nothing.

-- When others die of cancer I want and I don’t want to know – how much their cancer was like mine, and how much it wasn’t.
+- When others die of cancer, we may want and don’t want to know – how much their cancer is like ours, and how much it wasn’t.

-- I think next time it’s not going to be me, but I also taunt fate – why not me?
+- We hope next time it’s not going to be me.
+But we may also taunt fate – why not me?

 A. Because we are looking for clues:

 Bottom line, will I die of it, or not?
-How similar or not, is your story to mine.
-What did you do that I haven’t or shouldn’t.
+How similar or not, is your story to mine?
+What treatment did you get that I don’t?

 B. We need to belong: